 Water and Ecology: Artists tell the story of Brightwater

 Artists Jann Rosen-Queralt, Buster Simpson and Ellen Sollod joined the design team as planning artists early on in the design process.
-The Art Plan (external link) for Brightwater was completed in 2003, identified thematic zones for integrated artwork and served as a guide in building the art program.
+The Art Plan for Brightwater, completed in 2003, identified thematic zones for integrated artwork and served as a guide in building the art program.

-The EECC is a gathering place, laboratory and education center.
+The Brightwater Education Center is a gathering place, laboratory and education center.
 The artwork in this zone speaks to the microbial processes that occur in wastewater treatment, scientific exploration, and our role in the lifecycle of water.

 - Ellen Sollod, It’s All About The Water and Collection & Transformation

 - Cris Bruch, South Branch, North Fork and Puddles

 The foreground landscape contains walking paths, native plants and opportunities for interaction and contemplation with artworks that speak to the natural systems and the water cycle within them and reclaimed water use.

 - Buster Simpson, Bio Boulevard & Water Molecule

 The artwork in this zone celebrates the transformation of wastewater as it travels through the process of purification, separating out into purified water and bio-solids.

 - Jane Tsong, …no beginning no end/circle the earth/blessed water/blood of life…